ivanvorobei/SPStorkController/README.md

 tableView.scrollIndicatorInsets.top = self.navBar.height
 ```

-Please, also use `SPStorkController.scrollViewDidScroll()` function in delegate for more interactiveness with your collection or table view
+Please, also use `SPStorkController.scrollViewDidScroll` function in scroll delegate for more interactiveness with your collection or table view.

 ### Modal presentation of different controller